NikolajRaz/scala-bootcamp-course-project/README.md

 1) compile project with `sbt compile`
 2) execute tests with `sbt test`
-3) to run from sbt: `sbt run` choose 1 for server and 2 for test client
+3) to run from sbt: `sbt run`, choose 1 for server and 2 for test client

 ------